jackoalan/PSPL/README.md

 containing the binary `.psplb` files.
 The compiler will then perform asset conversion and place the converted assets alongside the binaries.

-Once the `.pspli` intermediate directory is established, it may be ran through the **packager**.
+Once the `.pspld` intermediate directory is established, it may be ran through the **packager**.
 The packager links all `.psplb` files into a monolithic object-buffer for the runtime and archives platform-specific assets together.
 The output is a single `.psplc` compiled-flat-file, containing the entire shader package.

+An alternative to generating a `.psplc` flat-file package is to generate a `.psplcd` *compiled directory* package.
+Making a compiled directory may be useful during a development cycle, where a monolithic asset structure is not desired.
+The structure of the compiled directory remains editable and may be merged with a `.pspld` intermediate to keep the source assets around.
+The `.psplcd` will additionally interleave platform-native assets and shader configurations with the sources.

 That And The Kitchen Sink